-Conventional farming arose from the desire to produce large quantities of food (namely all other crops such as cotton) in less time and at lower costs.
-It has become more accessible and profitable for farmers exponentially thanks to the development of synthetic fertilizers.
+Conventional farming arose from the desire to produce large quantities of food (namely all other crops, such as cotton) in less time and at lower costs.
+It has become more accessible and profitable for farmers, thanks to synthetic fertilizers’ development.
 This completely changed the agricultural side.

 In 1800, a single farm could feed a family of five, and about 90% of the population lived and/or worked on a farm; By 1995, almost 130 people could get their food from a single farm, and only 1.3% of the population engaged in agriculture of any kind.

-Beginning in the 1940s in the United States, opposition against industrial farming and synthetic chemicals created environmental and human health concerns that led farmers to turn to traditional methods.
+In the 1940s in the United States, opposition against industrial farming and synthetic chemicals created environmental and human health concerns that led farmers to adopt traditional methods.
 To grow commercial agricultural products.
 Consumer demand for organic products increased, and in the 1970s and 80s, “Organic” became more common and largely unregulated.